 “A” record, assign IP address – see DNS, assign name to IP address

-connectivity to a bunch of PCs in an OU, test
+connectivity to several PCs in an OU, test

 Get-ADComputer -Filter * -Server ad11 -SearchBase "OU=IT,OU=yourOU,DC=yourDomain,DC=com" Where {Test-Connection $_.Name -Count 1 -Quiet} | Select @{Name="Computername";Expression={$_.Name}}